herenhuang/myplace/src/lib/quizzes/narrative-quiz-template.md

 ### Narrative:
 You arrive at the party.
 There are about {{crowd_size}} people scattered around Jordan's apartment. {{friendName}} waves from across the room.
 What do you do?

+*Note: YOU write the full question.
+For Q2+, AI adds light conversational flavor based on previous answers (e.g., referencing what they said earlier), but your narrative is the foundation.
+Q1 shows exactly as written since there's no previous context.*

 ### Options:
 - **confident** → Q3